HelenevB/SEI-project04-wineApp-Frontend/README.md

 * A new instance of the wine is created in the database every time a user chooses to add it to a wine list
 * Users who are not logged in still have access to the add-to wineNight functionality
-* App Messaging; users are currently not being notified if a wine has successfully been added to a “wineNight”
+* App Messaging; users, are currently not being notified if a wine has successfully been added to a “wineNight”
 * The user profile section is showing but not complete (this was not a priority)

 ### **Future Enhancements**